gaurav-chawla1714/nw-tracker-bot/README.md

 - Integrate Google Firestore NoSQL Database as primary database
   - Sheets to be secondary storage for mobile viewing.
 However, all internal calculations will be queried to the Firestore database for ease of use.
   - All existing data needs to be migrated over.
-- Restrict use of Google Resources/Clients using Singleton pattern instead of making multiple copies for no reason.
-  - ~~Firestore~~ ✅
-  - Google Sheets

 ## Upcoming Features:
 - Yahoo Finance API Integration